 Select the Grids button on the top right of the Home page.

-Select the + Add Grid button in the top right-hand corner.
+Select the + New Grid button in the top right-hand corner.

-Select the checkmark next to a camera you want to add to the grid.
-Once selected, the camera will appear in the grid above.
+Select the cameras you want to add to the grid.
+Once selected, the camera will appear in the grid to the left.

 When you're done adding cameras, select Done.